SilkRose/Pony/src/stories/pony-pillows/pony-pillows.md

 Fluttershy wakes up, lifting her head to see what's going on.
 "Pinkie…" she says in a confused tone.

-"This pillow talks to, aye."
+"This pillow talks too, aye."

 "Pillow?"